-Who is it for?
+Who is the Retirement income account for?

 How does it work?

-Not quite there yet?
+What if I'm not quite there yet?

 You'll be able to choose how much income to take and when you wish to take it, provided a minimum amount set by the government is withdrawn each year.
 You can withdraw as much as you like above the minimum.

-|Your age||Standard percentage factors||Reduced percentage factors applicable for 2019-20 and 2020-21|
+|Your age||Standard percentage factors||Reduced percentage factors applicable for 2019-20, 2020-21 and 2021-22|

 |Less than 65||4%||2%|